App Comparison

 Quick Answer

-For teams under 20, Gusto is the better fit in most cases as of July 2025.
+For teams under 20, Gusto is the better fit in most cases.
 Its Simple plan starts at $40/month plus $6 per person, includes full-service payroll and HR tools, and requires no IT setup.
 Rippling is more powerful but better suited to teams planning rapid growth or needing deep IT integration.

-For a founder or office manager running a lean team in 2025, the wrong choice means wasted hours and unnecessary spend.
+For a founder or office manager running a lean team, the wrong choice means wasted hours and unnecessary spend.
 This comparison cuts through the noise.

 How Do the Pricing Models Compare?